Dog dentists specialize in dog dental care. But do dogs need trips to the dentist? And is dental care really necessary for a healthy, well fed dog?

-You can also buy a brush that slips over the end of your finger and some people find this easier to use.
+You can also buy brushes that slips over the end of your finger, and some people find these easier to use.

-Dog toothpastes will be edible and flavored.
-This is because the dog will always end up swallowing their toothpaste.
+Dog toothpastes are edible and flavored.
+This is because dogs always end up swallowing their toothpaste.

 The video below, from the Dog’s Trust illustrates how to clean your dog’s teeth using the Finger Toothbrush method.